Usage

 Note

-The SLA battery can be hot-swapped when it runs low without turning off the robot.
+The SLA battery typically lasts all day and can be hot-swapped when it runs low without having to turn off the robot.

 Tip

-All motors and encoders should power on and light up once the battery is connected.
-If nothing happens, check if the 120A circuit breaker has been tripped.
-Pressing the red manual trip button opens the circuit and makes the reset button pop out (left photo).
-To close the circuit again, push the reset button back in (right photo).
+Once the battery is connected, all motors and encoders should light up.
+If nothing happens, check whether the 120A circuit breaker has been accidentally tripped.
+Pressing the red manual trip button opens the circuit, which causes the reset button to pop out (left photo).
+To close the circuit, push the reset button back in (right photo).

 Tip

 The Anderson connectors can be tricky to operate.
-Here are videos demonstrating how to plug and unplug them:
+Below are videos demonstrating how to plug and unplug them:

 Gamepad teleoperation

-Follow these steps control the mobile base using a Logitech gamepad:
+Follow these steps to control the mobile base with the wireless gamepad:

-- Plug the Logitech gamepad's USB receiver into the mini PC
+- Plug the gamepad's USB receiver into the mini PC.

-- Press the "Start" button on the gamepad to start teleop
+- Press the "Start" button on the gamepad to begin teleoperation.

-- Use the two joysticks to issue translation and rotation commands
+- Move the two joysticks to control translation and rotation.

-- Let go of the shoulder button at any time to "disable" the robot
+- Release the shoulder button at any time to "disable" the robot.

 Note

-The interface mode switch on the side of the gamepad should be on "X" (XInput mode) rather than "D" (DirectInput mode).
+The interface mode switch on the side of the gamepad should be set to "X" (XInput mode) rather than "D" (DirectInput mode).

 Tip

 Pressing the "Mode" button switches the left joystick and D-pad functionality.
-If the left joystick doesn't seem to work, try pressing the "Mode" button.
+If the left joystick seems unresponsive, try pressing the "Mode" button.

-You can also control the robot in global frame rather than local frame.
+To control the robot in global frame rather than local frame, hold down the right shoulder button instead.
 Below are videos comparing local frame (left) and global frame (right) control:

 Note

 The global frame is set to the robot's current position when you press the "Start" button to begin teleoperation.
-To reset the global frame, press the "Back" button to stop teleoperation, then press "Start" again to restart and set the global frame to the robot's new position.
+To reset the global frame, press the "Back" button to stop teleoperation, then press "Start" again to restart and set a new global frame.

 Tip